-- 1. Students in grades 9-12 must be enrolled in minimum of the equivalent of five (5) assigned classes.
+- Students in grades 9-12 must be enrolled in minimum of the equivalent of five (5) assigned classes.
 (Study halls will not be considered assigned classes). - 2.
 Students quarter grades will be used to determine eligibility.
 Student's fourth (4th) quarter grades will be used to determine the eligibility for the first (1st) quarter of the following school year. - 3.
-A student in grades 9-12 must not have more than one failing grade in the latest grade reporting or academic evaluation period (progress reports) to remain eligible for competition.
-A student not meeting these requirements will miss a minimum of one (1) contest.
-The ineligibility period will be for three weeks (15 consecutive scheduled school days and nights) or until the student is doing passing work. - 4.
 A student in grades 9-12 may not have a failing grade or incomplete per quarter.
-A student not meeting this requirement shall be ineligible for competition for a period of not less than 3 weeks (15 consecutive scheduled school days and nights).
-The student will be reinstated if he/she is passing all classes at the end of the eligibility period.
-The student who becomes ineligible will miss a minimum of one (1) contest. - 5.
-Students who are under academic suspension may be allowed to practice at the discretion of the advisor/coach with the approval of the Activities/Athletic Director. - 6.
-Students are responsible for any schoolwork missed due to co-extracurricular activities.
+A student who becomes academically ineligible during the school year may regain eligibility on the 16th scheduled school day by meeting all academic requirements following a period of 15 scheduled school days and nights of ineligibility.
+The student who becomes ineligible will miss a minimum of two (2) contests (this is only when the ineligibility period is between seasons).
+A student who has incompletes will regain eligibility immediately if incompletes are made up within 2 weeks after a grade report period. - 4.
+Students who are under academic suspension may be allowed to practice at the discretion of the advisor/coach with the approval of the Activities/Athletic Director. - 5.
+Students are responsible for any school work missed due to co-extracurricular activities.
 They are required to make every effort to contact the instructor prior to the absence.